-It’s recommended to book your flights in to Ecuador at least 48 to 72 hours before a cruise departure.
+It’s recommended to book your flights into Ecuador at least 48 to 72 hours before a cruise departure.
 International connections can on occasion have severe delays, and there can be a lot of things that go sideways if you plan an unforgiving whirlwind tour.

 A Galapagos cruise isn’t just a quick and cheap detour, so it’s worth doing everything that you can to make sure that nothing can interfere with it.

-There are lots of other really fun “filler” things that you can do while you’re in Ecuador, too.
+There are lots of other really fun “filler” activities that you can do while you’re in Ecuador, too.
 For example, there are loads of places to visit within 2-3 hours of driving from Quito that are totally worthwhile.

-Baños de Agua Santa is the adventure capital of Ecuador, and a great place to go zip lining, white water rafting, rappelling down waterfalls, and jumping off bridges (with a rope).
+Baños de Agua Santa is the adventure capital of Ecuador, and a great place to go zip lining, white water rafting, rappelling down waterfalls and jumping off bridges (with a rope).
 The Mindo Cloud Forest is a beautiful place with a butterfly sanctuary and world-class hiking trails.
 The Teleférico is a cable car right on the edge of Quito that will give you one of the most amazing views of this big city right beside its active volcano neighbors.
 The Otavalo open-air market is the largest in all of South America.

 These are all really cool things to do, but they’re also easy to plan and cancel.
 If something happens and you can’t do one of them, it’s not nearly as devastating as missing the boat for your Galapagos cruise.

 Come 48 to 72 hours before your departure and you’ll be doing a lot to guarantee that everything goes as smoothly as possible.

 Endemic Guidelines – Travel Insurance